 In the bad old days of slavery, slaves were not allowed to joke about their masters.
 It seems that plus ça change, plus c’est la même chose.

-Posted by Kevin Barrett on February 11, 2016, With 3773 Reads Filed under Of Interest, Paris Attacks 2015.
+Posted by Kevin Barrett on February 11, 2016, With 3790 Reads Filed under Of Interest, Paris Attacks 2015.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.